US view of Putin: Angry, frustrated, likely to escalate war | Politics

 - United States

 There's no apparent path to ending the war.
 It is nearly inconceivable that Ukrainian President Volodymyr Zelenskyy, who has won admiration around the world for leading his country's resistance, would suddenly recognize Russia's annexation of Crimea or support granting new autonomy to Russian-friendly parts of eastern Ukraine.
 And even if he captures Kyiv and deposes Zelenskyy, Putin would have to account for an insurgency supported by the West in a country of more than 40 million.
-"He has no sustainable political end-game in the face of what is going to continue to be fierce resistance from Ukrainians," Burns said.
-Avril Haines, President Joe Biden's director of national intelligence, said Putin "perceives this as a war he cannot afford to lose.
-But what he might be willing to accept as a victory may change over time given the significant costs he is incurring."
-Intelligence analysts think Putin's recent raising of Russia's nuclear alert level was "probably intended to deter the West from providing additional support to Ukraine," she said.
+“He has no sustainable political end-game in the face of what is going to continue to be fierce resistance from Ukrainians,” Burns said.
+European leaders are still trying to maintain dialogue with Putin.
+Prime Minister Xavier Bettel of Luxembourg spoke Monday with Putin and ''pleaded for an immediate ceasefire,” according to Bettel's tweet.
+A spokesperson said Bettel was encouraged to contact Putin by other leaders who “wanted to make sure Putin would continue talking with them.”
+Bettel also spoke with Zelenskyy.
+Avril Haines, President Joe Biden's director of national intelligence, said Putin “perceives this as a war he cannot afford to lose.
+But what he might be willing to accept as a victory may change over time given the significant costs he is incurring.”
+Intelligence analysts think Putin's recent raising of Russia's nuclear alert level was “probably intended to deter the West from providing additional support to Ukraine,” she said.
 The White House's concern about escalation has at times frustrated both Democrats and Republicans.
-After initially signaling support, the Biden administration declined in recent days to support a Polish plan to donate Soviet-era warplanes to Ukraine that would have required the US to participate in the transfer.
+After initially signalling support, the Biden administration declined in recent days to support a Polish plan to donate Soviet-era warplanes to Ukraine that would have required the U.S. to participate in the transfer.
 The administration previously delayed sanctions on the Nord Stream 2 pipeline and would not send Stinger air-defense missiles to Ukraine before changing course.
 Questioned on Thursday, Haines said Putin might see the plane transfer as a bigger deal than the anti-tank and anti-aircraft weapons already going to Ukraine.
-Haines did not disclose whether the US had intelligence to support that finding.
-US Rep. Mike Quigley, an Illinois Democrat who sits on the House Intelligence Committee, said the Biden administration had been "always a step or two late" out of fear of triggering Putin.
+Haines did not disclose whether the U.S. had intelligence to support that finding.
+U.S. Rep. Mike Quigley, an Illinois Democrat who sits on the House Intelligence Committee, said the Biden administration had been “always a step or two late” out of fear of triggering Putin.
 He urged the White House to agree quickly to the transfer of planes.
-"I think it comes off as quibbling," Quigley said.
-"If anyone thinks that Putin is going to distinguish and differentiate — Oh, well, they're taking off from Poland' — he sees all of this as escalatory."
-Meanwhile, as the violence worsens and more Russians die, the West is also watching for any sign of holes forming in Putin's "propaganda bubble."
-One independent Russian political analyst, Kirill Rogov, posted on his Telegram account that the war is "lost" and an "epic failure."
-"The mistake was the notion that the West was unwilling to resist aggression, that it was lethargic, greedy and divided," Rogov wrote. ''The idea that the Russian economy is self-sufficient and secure was a mistake.
+“I think it comes off as quibbling,” Quigley said.
+“If anyone thinks that Putin is going to distinguish and differentiate — Oh, well, they're taking off from Poland' — he sees all of this as escalatory.”
+Meanwhile, as the violence worsens and more Russians die, the West is also watching for any sign of holes forming in Putin's “propaganda bubble.”
+One independent Russian political analyst, Kirill Rogov, posted on his Telegram account that the war is “lost” and an “epic failure.”
+“The mistake was the notion that the West was unwilling to resist aggression, that it was lethargic, greedy and divided,” Rogov wrote. ''The idea that the Russian economy is self-sufficient and secure was a mistake.
 The mistake was the idea of ??the quality of the Russian army.
 And the main mistake was the idea that Ukraine is a failed state, and Ukrainians are not a nation.
-"Four mistakes in making one decision is a lot," he said.
-Before the invasion, polling conducted by the Levada Center, Russia's top independent opinion research firm, found that 60 per cent of respondents consider the U.S. and NATO the "initiators" of conflict in eastern Ukraine.
-Just 3 per cent answered Russia.
+“Four mistakes in making one decision is a lot,” he said.
+Before the invasion, polling conducted by the Levada Center, Russia's top independent opinion research firm, found that 60% of respondents consider the U.S. and NATO the “initiators” of conflict in eastern Ukraine.
+Just 3% answered Russia.
 The polling was in January and February, and the Levada Center has not published new polling since the war began.
 Outsiders hope ordinary Russians will respond to the sharp decline in their living standards and find honest portrayals of the war through relatives and online, including by using VPN software to bypass Kremlin blocks on social media.
-Russian state television continues to air false or unsupported allegations about the US and Ukrainian governments and push a narrative that Russia can't afford to lose the war.
+Russian state television continues to air false or unsupported allegations about the U.S. and Ukrainian governments and push a narrative that Russia can't afford to lose the war.

 “Otherwise, it will lead to the death of Russia itself,” said Vladimir Solovyov, host of a prime-time talk show on state TV channel Russia 1, on his daily radio show last week.